tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ### Overview

-Day 3 focuses on a problem that students often encounter in classification problems: imbalanced data.
-This occurs when the classes they are trying to predict are represented unequally in the data.
+Today's lesson focuses on a problem that students often encounter in classification problems: imbalanced data.
+This occurs when the classes being predicted are represented unequally in the data.
 For example, in most fraud detection problems, transactions involving fraud are much more rare than non-fraudulent transactions.
-We will approach this problem in two ways-through careful examination of how we use model evaluation metrics, and deliberately under or oversampling to make the training data more equally proportioned.
-Students will get the opportunity in this class to practice both theory and implementation.
+This problem will be approached in two ways-through careful examination of how we use model evaluation metrics, and deliberately under or oversampling to make the training data more equally proportioned.
+Students will get opportunities in today's class to practice both theory and implementation.

 ### Class Objectives